Delta expects profit to nearly double next year on 'robust' air travel demand

 Airline executives are looking to pass along the increased costs to customers.

-However, a record-low U.S. personal savings rate as well as mounting job losses have cast a shadow on the travel demand outlook.
+However, a 17-year low U.S. personal savings rate as well as mounting job losses have cast a shadow on the travel demand outlook.
 Any slowdown in consumer spending is expected to undermine airlines' pricing power.

 Carriers have been playing down those concerns.
 In its investor update, Delta said it expects 15% to 20% year-on-year revenue growth and to generate more than $2 billion in free cash flow next year, enabling further debt reduction.